Law of the iterated logarithm for supercritical non-local spatial branching processes: Introduction

-\end{description} As mentioned earlier, an analogue of (c) in the form of $W_{\infty}(Z)-W_{n}(Z)$ is well-known for supercritical Galton-Watson processes.
-For multitype branching processes, results corresponding to (a) and (b) can be derived from \cite[Theorem 2]{Asmussen1977}, while \cite[Theorem 4]{Asmussen1977} provides a discrete-time analogue of (c).
-Beyond these references, however, we have not found any analogous results for the complex-valued eigenfunctions in the setting of multitype branching processes.
+Let us end this section with a short discussion on how our results relate to the existing literature.
+As mentioned earlier, an analogue of Theorem \ref{them1}(iii) in the form of $W_{\infty}(Z)-W_{n}(Z)$ is well-known for supercritical Galton--Watson processes.
+If $(\lambda,g)$ is a real-valued eigenpair, then, for multitype branching processes, results corresponding to Theorem \ref{them1}(i) and (ii) can be derived from \cite[Theorem 2]{Asmussen1977}, while \cite[Theorem 4]{Asmussen1977} provides a discrete-time analogue of Theorem \ref{them1}(iii).
+Beyond these references, however, we have not found any analogous results for genuine (non-real) complex-valued eigenfunctions in the setting of multitype branching processes.
 Therefore, we believe that Theorem \ref{them1} is a new result in this setting.

-With regards to Theorem \ref{them4}, for multitype branching processes, the limits in the cases $\re(\gamma_{1})\le \lambda_{1}/2$ can be derived from \cite[Theorem 2]{Asmussen1977}, but, the results we provide for $\re(\gamma_{1})>\lambda_{1}/2$ appear to be new.
+With regard to Theorem \ref{them4}, for multitype branching processes, the limits in the cases $\re(\gamma_{1})\le \lambda_{1}/2$ can be derived from \cite[Theorem 2]{Asmussen1977}, but, the results we provide for $\re(\gamma_{1})>\lambda_{1}/2$ appear to be new.
 For general BMPs, the most recent and comparable results we are aware of are in \cite{HRS2025}, which inspired this paper, but only deals with a special class of BMPs.
-In \cite{HRS2025}, the spatial motion is taken to be a symmetric Hunt process and the branching mechanism is local.
-In this setting and under additional assumptions, it is implied that the mean semigroup is \textit{intrinsically ultracontractive} (which implies (H1)), and its infinitesimal generator is a compact self-adjoint operator on some $L^{2}$ space.
-Moreover, the spectrum of the generator consists of countably many real eigenvalues $\{\lambda_{k}\}$, and the latter corresponds to a sequence of real-valued bounded eigenfunctions $\{\varphi_{k}\}$ which forms a complete orthonormal basis of the $L^{2}$ space.
-Consequently, \cite[Theorems 2.1-2.6]{HRS2025} become special cases of our Theorem \ref{them4} when applied to a test functions $f$ of the form $f=\sum_{k=1}^{m}a_{k}\varphi_{k}$ with $m\in\mathbb{N}$ and $a_{k}\in\mathbb{R}$.
+In \cite{HRS2025}, the spatial motion is taken to be a symmetric Hunt process whose transition semigroup admits a density with respect to some positive Radon measure $m$ on $E$, and the branching mechanism is local.
+In this setting and under additional assumptions on the transition density, it is implied that the infinitesimal generator of the mean semigroup is a compact self-adjoint operator on $L^{2}(E,m)$.
+Its spectrum consists of countably many real eigenvalues $\lambda_{1}>\lambda_{2}\ge \lambda_{3}\ge\cdots$ with corresponding real-valued bounded eigenfunctions $\{\varphi_{k}:\ k\ge 1\}$ that forms a complete orthonormal basis of $L^{2}(E,m)$.
+The principal eigenpair $(\lambda_{1},\varphi_{1})$ is chosen to be positive and normalized by $\int_{E}\varphi^{2}_{1}\mathrm{d}m=1$.
+Furthermore, the mean semigroup $T_{t}$ is \textit{intrinsically ultracontractive} in the following sense: there exists a family of positive symmetric functions $\{p_{t}(x,y):\ t>0\}$ on $E\times E$ such that